XxShadow-Dev-DemonxX/forYanda/README.md

 Takes bank statements and formats them into excel spreadsheet in formatted way.
 Allows for easy viewing of information, patterns etc.
-You might be thinking, "oh what a kind soul, using his skills to help his father".
-Wrong.
-This is to help myself, because I don't want to do work I get nothing out of, and so I'm automating it >:D.
+You might be thinking, "oh, how kind of him to make use of his skills to help his father".
+Don't be mistaken, this is for my sake.
+I'm automating this to help myself...